Uberi/Yunit/doc/Main.md

     Tester := Yunit.Use(YunitStdout)

 This module writes the test results to the standard output.
+To see the output, use [this](https://autohotkey.com/docs/commands/FileAppend.htm) at the command prompt:

+`"%ProgramFiles%\AutoHotkey\AutoHotkey.exe" "TestsScript.ahk" | more`

 The results are formatted one per line, each entry being in the following form: